 To stop body heat escaping from baby’s head and to keep them warm when out and about.
 An essential for the hospital bag (they will want to put a hat on your baby as soon as it is born).

 A newborn baby needs to be changed 10-12 times a day.
 I used disposable nappies size 1 for newborns (size 0 for premature babies).
-For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but highly recommended (Eva comes up with a rash if I use anything else).
-Water and balls of cotton wool is also good in the early days when you don’t want to put any chemicals on their delicate skin.
+For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but money well spent (Eva comes up with a rash if I use anything else).
+Water and balls of cotton wool is recommended in the early days when you don’t want to put any chemicals on their delicate skin.
 Cotton wool is also used for wiping their eyes clean with cooled boiled water.

 An aside, Sonny suffered from very bad nappy rash as a baby - read this article here for helpful advice.